 The concept of building wealth appeals to mostly everyone, especially when realizing wealth isn’t just about having lots of money or things.
 Wealth means being in a position of comfort; knowing that you can focus on the important things in life: family, friends, and charity.
-Growing up, I always saw my family struggling with paying the bills because when mom would get angry she would make me well aware that raising me and my younger brother was not affordable!
-When did you start realizing it was time to concentrate on building wealth??
+Growing up, I always saw my family struggle paying the bills.
+Both of my parents worked incredibly hard, both working two jobs at times in order to give us an excellent education and a lifestyle we didn’t deserve.
+A lot of people know how it feels to work multiple jobs just to make ends meet, it is that concept that leads us into this article – When did you start realizing it was time to concentrate on building wealth??

 Depending on your personality (spender vs saver) the journey forth looks different, but you are all climbing the same mountain.
 So, if you’ve decided that the journey of a thousand miles begins with just one step, these four starting points are the foundation- available for everyone.

-Saving more or spending less (doing both is like getting a 10 second head start) is the easiest step because you have immediate control over your money.
+Saving more or spending less (doing both is giving yourself a head start) is the easiest step because you have immediate control over your money.
 “The Secret to being rich is easy: Spend less than you make.”
 The way this feels though is psychological, you have to exert self-control.
 Have you been to another country?
 We live in the lap of luxury compared to almost all other first-world countries.
-Don’t give in to peer pressure by feeling the need to keep up with the Joneses.
+Don’t give in to peer pressure by falling prey to the old adage of “keeping up with the Joneses.”
 Imagine you are 10 years older than you are now, ask yourself “How will this purchase make me wealthy 10 years from now?”

 There’s a common pillar of people who have succeeded financially and it’s that they have lived within their means.
 It’s time to start budgeting.